 When the base rate goes down, interest rates may go down.

 It costs less to borrow money, but means you earn less on your savings – so people may be encouraged to borrow and spend money rather than save it.
 This increases demand for certain goods and services, which could lift inflation.

 The base rate is reviewed roughly 8 times a year.
 It doesn’t change every time and it can stay the same for years.

 In 2020, the base rate of interest reached a record low, in response to the coronavirus pandemic.
-However, this year has seen the base rate rise in attempt to control inflation.
+But the MPC has raised the base rate in 2022 in an attempt to control inflation.